NebulousLabs/Sia/Consensus.md

 --------------

 A siafund input works similar to a siacoin input.
-It contains the id of a siafund output being spent, and the spend conditions required to spend the output.
-These spend conditions must be signed.
+It contains the id of a siafund output being spent, and the unlock conditions required to spend the output.

-A special output is created when a siafund is used as input.
-All of the siacoins that have accrued in the siafund since its last spend are sent to the 'Claim Destination' found in the siafund output, which is a normal siacoin address.
-The number of accrued siacoins is counted by taking the size of the siacoin pool when the output was created and comparing it to the current size of the siacoin pool.
+A special output is created when a siafund output is used as input.
+All of the siacoins that have accrued in the siafund since its last spend are sent to the 'claim spend hash' found in the siafund output, which is a normal siacoin address.
+The value of the siacoin output is determined by taking the size of the siacoin pool when the output was created and comparing it to the current size of the siacoin pool.
 The equation is:

 	((Current Pool Size - Previous Pool Size) / 10,000) * siafund quantity

-Like the miner outputs and the storage proof outputs, the siafund output cannot be spent for 100 blocks because the value of the output can change if the blockchain reorganizes.
+Like the miner outputs and the storage proof outputs, the siafund output cannot be spent for 50 blocks because the value of the output can change if the blockchain reorganizes.
 Reorganizations will not however cause the transaction to be invalidated, so the ban on contracts and outputs does not need to be in place.